-Remember: You must have your PVSC completed before the due date on the Clinical Field Pre-Placement Health Form and prior to your clearance appointment with ParaMed.
-Please be sure to bring the original PSVC report with you to your clearance appointment.
-No exceptions.
+Remember: You must have your PVSC completed before the due date on the Professional Practice Health Form (Clinical Field Pre-Placement Health Form) and prior to your clearance appointment.

 Note: the RCMP does have a PVSC mandate, which states that if your date of birth and gender matches an individual in the Sex Offender Database, your fingerprints will be required.
 This situation can take weeks to resolve and is subject to an additional expense.
 Fortunately, this does not happen often.